puppetlabs/puppetserver/documentation/puppet_server_metrics.markdown

 -   `compiler.compile.<ENVIRONMENT>` and `compiler.compile.<ENVIRONMENT>.<NODE-NAME>`, and all statistical fields suffixed to these (such as `compiler.compile.<ENVIRONMENT>.mean`).

 -   `compiler.compile.evaluate_resources.<RESOURCE>`: Time spent evaluating a specific resource during catalog compilation.

-## Using the developer dashboard

-While not as customizable as a Graphite dashboard, the developer dashboard is a simple, built-in way to view basic Puppet Server metrics.

-The developer dashboard features metrics particularly relevant to developers of Puppet manifests and modules, which are drawn from the [metrics v1 API](./metrics-api/v1/metrics_api.markdown).

-The dashboard charts the current and mean number of free and requested JRuby interpreters, as well as the mean JRuby borrow and wait times in milliseconds.
-It also lists the top 10 aggregate API endpoint requests, function calls, and resource declarations by total, mean, and aggregate counts.
-For more information about these metrics, see the [documentation for the metrics v1 endpoints](./metrics-api/v1/metrics_api.markdown).

-### Accessing the developer dashboard

-Open a web browser and go to `https://<DNS NAME OF YOUR MASTER>:8140/puppet/experimental/dashboard.html`.